solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

         service outages, implement the [circuit breaker pattern] to avoid wasting application resources on operations that are likely to fail

+-   If your instance loses access to the Azure Key Vault with a customer managed key, you may get a `UserErrorMissingPermissionsOnSecretStore` error.
+Ensure that the managed identity is added with permission to the key vault.

+-   **SQL Errors** : Ensure that you are running your SQL queries against a supported PostgreSQL version.

+-   **Connection Errors** : Ensure that the database name case-sensitivity is set correctly.

+-   **Vacuum taking too long** : Ensure that you have the proper compute tier to support the vacuum options.

+-   **Restart** When in doubt, attempt to restart the server during a maintenence window and see if your issue resolves itself.

 ## Troubleshoot app issues in Azure App Service